Advice For Backpackers Visiting South Africa

 Take a 2-hour treetop canopy tour on a series of zip lines around the Karkloof Nature Reserve, Southern Africa's second-biggest expanse of indigenous African forest.

 Day 9: Travel to Durban

 Say goodbye to the Midlands and take an hour-and-a-half drive down to Durban.
 This is a large city, South Africa's most important port, with a spectacular beachfront called the Golden Mile and Ushaka Marine World (a marine theme park) which you can spend the afternoon exploring.
 If you want to go to the beach and swim in the sea in South Africa, Durban is the best place to do it.
 The ocean is warm (in Cape Town it's freezing), the beachfront is great and there are shark nets.
 We recommend staying at Tekweni Backpackers, a party spot in Florida Road, known for its restaurants, pubs and clubs.
-If you'd rather avoid staying in the city, we recommend either Monkey Bay Backpackers, situated in Ballito, 30km north of the city, or Mantis and Moon Backpackers, an hour-and-a-half or so south of Durban - super-cool people at both places.
+Another well-reviewed hostel in the area is Gibela Backpackers, alternatively try Durban Backpackers, situated on the beach in the northern part of the city.

 Day 10: Travel to the Wild Coast

 Travel down the South Coast while recovering from your hangover, on your way to the exciting Wild Coast.
 We recommend going to Coffee Bay and staying at Sugarloaf Backpackers, another backpackers with an excellent reputation.
 It'll take you most of the day to get there - get ready for some laid-back partying in the wilds of Africa when you do.

 Day 11: Learn to surf and experience traditional African culture